Bayer-Group/cordova-plugin-pingoauth/README.md

 #### Login and retrieve the user profile information

-Window.plugins.Authentication.Login(username, password, successcallback, errorcallback,refreshautomatically)
+Window.cordova.plugins.Authentication.Login(username, password, successcallback, errorcallback,refreshautomatically)

 If you dont want the current session to refresh automatically in the background, pass false for the last argument.
 But I would strongly advise against doing this.

 #### Refresh the ping access token

-Window.plugins.Authentication.Refresh(successcallback, errorcallback, refresh_token(optional))
+Window.cordova.plugins.Authentication.Refresh(successcallback, errorcallback, refresh_token(optional))

 The last argument is optional.
 If it is not passed, it will take the last retrieved refresh token.
 Use this function to trigger a refresh in case you ever need to refresh manually.
 Typically the refresh automatically happens in the background and usage of this function is limited